10dotarb/Introduction-to-Machine-Learning/README.md

-# Introduction-to-Machine-Learning
+# Clustering and Retrieval
 The content of this section belongs to the Coursera.
-These are my solutions to the assignments for different courses in my specialisation in ML.
+The assignments are taken from the course on clustering and retrieval (ML) under the specialisation.